chrisdail/talk-good-code/slides.md

 - You will likely never come back to fix things
 - There is always a 'Grand Redesign' on the horizon that will never come
-- Code Reviews: Don't let things slip through
+- Code Reviews: Don't let poor code slip through

+---

+# Quantity and Quality

+- Industry average is around 15-50 bugs per 1000 lines of code
+- Writing less code will result in fewer bugs
+- Cannot do this artificially
+  - Remember **Readability**
+  - Go for fewer lines that are more meaningful (quality)
+  - Keep things simple

 ---